 “As a Obstetric Nurse…yes!
 They’re as bad as they sound.
 The doctor has to put all their weight into pulling the baby’s head down which ALWAYS tears momma.
 The repairs after forceps take hours.
 There is good success with mom getting in hands and knees to push when forceps may be indicated.”

 “I’ve had two forceps deliveries with episiotomies.
 The first was in theatre.
 “One more go and we will do a C-section” was the last thing the said before my daughter was born.
 The force they used was ridiculous, my husband was holding me under my arms to stop me being dragged down the bed.
 I was battered and bruised and have been left with ligament damage that needs to be repaired surgically, when I have finished having children.
 My second delivery was a lot quicker and easier as she wasn’t back to back like my first but they intervened because foetal heart rate was dropping.
 Ultimately though both my daughters were born safe and sound and possibly wouldn’t have been without instrumental delivery and that is the main thing.”

 We Need Informed Choice

-“I work with many mums after forcep deliveries and at the end of the day – healthy baby right?
-But women suffer in huge silence about pelvic floor damage after some forcep deliveries.
+“I work with many mums after forceps deliveries and at the end of the day – healthy baby right?
+But women suffer in huge silence about pelvic floor damage after some forceps deliveries.
 We need a more informed choice for women and preparation so that this really is a last resort option.
 Which is why everyone must do these antenatal classes and be more aware.
 You should be aware of the need for internal strength and be aware of the amazing help you can get from women’s health physiotherapists.”

 What Do The Experts Say?